shorn/sbt-changelist-action/main/lib/readme.txt

-- glazedlists_...jar is for the command configurator, easier than using JTable
+- glazedlists_...jar is for the command configurator, easier than using JTable, but mostly I just wanted try it out more than anything
-- jgoodies-*_...jar is a later version of jgoodies formlayout that supports full bounded column sizes (ie. both a MIN and a MAX)
+- jgoodies-*_...jar is a later version of jgoodies formlayout that supports fully bounded column sizes (ie. both a MIN and a MAX)